-COURSE CODE: BIPH 6104 (not offered in 2021/2022) COURSE TITLE: RADIATION PHYSICS AND DOSIMETRY CREDITS: 3 PREREQUISITE:
+SEMESTER: 2 (Not offered 2023/2024) COURSE CODE: BIPH 6104 (Online)

+COURSE TITLE: RADIATION PHYSICS AND DOSIMETRY

 COURSE DESCRIPTION: This course will focus on ionising radiation as the basis for radiation therapy and for many diagnostic imaging studies.
 The various modes of interaction between ionising radiations and matter, energy deposition by ionising radiation in matter; concepts, quantities and units in radiological physics; principles and methods of radiation dosimetry will be addressed.
 Teaching will consist of lectures, seminars and tutorials in order to provide students with ample opportunities and methods for engaging with the course material.
 Presentation of lectures will employ a variety of multimedia and interactive presentations.